• Home

 Hopefully, the pictures did our plates justice.

 A quick note on our side dish: Sometimes, if you overcook the cauliflower, it can disappear in the cheese sauce.
-I am delighted to report that the cauliflower was the star here and retained a texture and bite.
+I am delighted to say that the cauliflower was the star here and retained a texture and bite.

 Finally, plenty of gravy is essential for any Roast dinner, and we were asked if we required more gravy on several occasions.
 If Roast is not your thing, there are five choices of alternative dishes on the menu, including vegetarian and vegan options.